pranav-ek/pranav-ek.github.io/_posts/2020-05-31-solving-josephus-problem.md

 print('The survivor is ',int(survivor,2))
 ```

 We are converting the number to its [binary](https://en.wikipedia.org/wiki/Binary_number) form using the bin function.
 If you print the binary, it will be like `0b111`.
-Did you notice the `0b` in the string, we are not interested in that.
+Did you notice the `0b` in the string? we are not interested in that.

 To make this method work, we need to get the first binary value in the string and append it to the last.